r00k/microconf-talk/notes.md

       - What should you teach?
         - Something that 6-months-ago you would have found useful
         - Something people ask you for help with
-        - Something you can't stop talking about
+        - Something you think is interesting that bores others
       - How do you teach?
         - Do a lunch and learn with your coworkers
         - Give a lightning talk at a meetup